Using the Public’s Data to Combat the Public Crisis of Homelessness

 Importance of the Screening Tools

 Helping people avoid long-term homelessness through early intervention is far less difficult and costly than dealing with the problems that come with persistent homelessness.
 Homelessness takes a heavy toll on those who experience it, especially on their health.
 The costs of persistent homelessness are also high for taxpayers.
 As periods of homelessness persist, problems become more serious and the cost of treating them more expensive.

 The problem is that it is not easy to identify those people who are at high risk of becoming persistently homeless so that resources can be targeted toward early interventions that work for them.

 The powerful benefit of these new screening tools is that they will enable high-risk individuals to avoid the misery and harm of persistent homelessness by identifying them when they first become homeless, or even before they are homeless, so that they can immediately get the help they need to escape homelessness.

 The tools were built by applying sophisticated statistical modeling to records provided by the county that have been de-identified to safeguard individual privacy.
 Both tools predict which individuals are most likely to become persistently homeless, based on de-identified summary characteristics of previously homeless individuals.
-The tools will be freely available to all users.
+The tools have been placed in the public domain and are freely available to all users.

 The Economic Roundtable’s conclusion is that its use of the data is permitted and that information the public has paid to produce, that has been de-identified to protect the privacy of individuals, and that has been transformed through philanthropic funds and nonprofit effort into tools for combatting homelessness should be used for public benefit.